-Williams argues that the Court erred by concluding that Judge Dooley dismissed Williams III on statute of limitations grounds rather than res judicata grounds.
+Williams argues that I erred by concluding that Judge Dooley dismissed Williams III on statute of limitations grounds rather than res judicata grounds.
 Doc. #16 at 2.
 Even if Williams were correct on this point, it would make no difference because a statute of limitations dismissal counts as a dismissal for failure to state a claim under section 1915(g).
 See Akassy, 887 F.3d at 95.

-Williams raises an additional argument about the timing of the last two strikes that he sustained when the Second Circuit dismissed as frivolous two of his appeals on February 28, 2019.
-As Williams correctly notes, the "three strikes rule" applies only to those lawsuits that a prisoner may "bring" after a prisoner has "on 3 or more prior occasions ... brought an action or appeal in a court of the United States that was dismissed on the grounds that it is frivolous, malicious, or fails to state a claim upon which relief may be granted."
+Williams raises an additional argument about the timing of the two strikes he sustained when the Second Circuit dismissed as frivolous two of his appeals on February 28, 2019.
+As Williams correctly notes, the "three strikes rule" applies only to those lawsuits that a prisoner "bring[s]" after a prisoner has "on 3 or more prior occasions ... brought an action or appeal in a court of the United States that was dismissed on the grounds that it is frivolous, malicious, or fails to state a claim upon which relief may be granted."
 28 U.S.C. § 1915(g); Cruz v.
-Marcial, 2002 WL 655520, at \1 (D. Conn.
+Marcial, 2002 WL 655520, at 1 (D. Conn.
 2002).

-Williams argues that the last two strikes should not count against him because the Second Circuit's mandates had not yet issued as of the date that he filed the current action in March 2019.
-The Second Circuit's docket sheet for both appeals reflects that, although the Second

-Circuit dismissed Williams' appeals on February 28, 2019, Williams filed motions for reconsideration which were denied, and the Second Circuit did not issue its mandates for the two appeals until May 2, 2019.
+Williams argues that the last two strikes should not count against him because the Second Circuit's mandates had not yet issued as of March 8, 2019, the date that he filed this lawsuit.
+The Second Circuit's docket sheet for both appeals reflects that, although the Second Circuit entered a judgment dismissing Williams' appeals on February 28, 2019, Williams filed motions for reconsideration (which were denied) that suspended the entry of the mandate; the Second Circuit did not finally issue its mandates for the two appeals until May 2, 2019.
 See Williams v.
 Hartford Police Dep't, No. 18-2465-cv, Docs. #92, #97 & #98 (2d Cir.); Williams v.
 Hartford Police Dep't, 18-3523-cv, Docs. #31, #36 & #37 (2d Cir.).

-The question thus presented is whether under 28 U.S.C. § 1915(g) a "strike" occurs on the date that a court of appeals dismisses an appeal or on the later date that the court of appeals issues its mandate?
+The question thus presented is: under 28 U.S.C. § 1915(g), does a "strike" occur on the date that a court of appeals dismisses an appeal, or on the later date that the court of appeals issues its mandate?
 As far as I can tell, no court has directly addressed this question.
 I conclude for reasons stated below that the strike occurs on the date that a court of appeals enters the judgment of dismissal rather than the later date of issuance of the mandate.